ethereum/ethereum-org-website/src/content/roadmap/pbs/index.md

 ## PBS and MEV {#pbs-and-mev}

 **Maximum extractable value (MEV)** refers to validators maximizing their profitability by favorably ordering transactions.
 Common examples include arbitraging swaps on decentralized exchanges (e.g. frontrunning a large sale or purchase) or identifying opportunities to liquidate DeFi positions.
-Maximizing MEV requires sophisticated technical know-how and custom software appended to normal validators, making it much moer likely that institutional operators outperform individuals and hobbyist validators at MEV extraction.
+Maximizing MEV requires sophisticated technical know-how and custom software appended to normal validators, making it much more likely that institutional operators outperform individuals and hobbyist validators at MEV extraction.
 This means staking returns are likely to be higher with centralized operators, creating a centralizing force that disincentivizes home staking.

 PBS solves this problem by reconfiguring the economics of MEV.
 Instead of the block proposer doing their own MEV searching, they simply pick a block from many offered to them by block builders.
 The block builders might have done sophisticated MEV extraction, but the reward for it goes to the block proposer.
 This means that even if a small pool of specialized block builders dominate MEV extraction, the reward for it could go to any validator on the network, including individual home stakers.